KonstantinCodes/mautic-recaptcha/README.md

-# mautic-recaptcha
+# Mautic reCAPTCHA Plugin
-reCAPTCHA integration for mautic
+This Plugin brings reCAPTCHA integration to mautic.